o7g8/apl-portable-ap/README.md

 The newly built Auxiliary Processor (AP) binary `example` will be in the `build` directory.

-Test the AP in an APL session (the example is inspired by (<http://help.dyalog.com/17.0/Content/UserGuide/Installation%20and%20Configuration/Auxiliary%20Processors.htm> "Auxilliary Processors")):
+Test the AP in an APL session (the example is inspired by [Auxilliary Processors](http://help.dyalog.com/17.0/Content/UserGuide/Installation%20and%20Configuration/Auxiliary%20Processors.htm):

 ```apl